Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_5-Platforms/Module_1-Platform_Basics/README.md

 #### Interrupt Requirements

 Vitis provides a way to automatic connect kernel's output IRQ signal to interrupt controller automatically during link stage.
-It's accomplished by a post link script `dynamic_postlink.tcl`.
-The interrupt controller setup needs to follow the requirements of this script so that the automation can work in Vitis link stage.
-From 2020.1, this tcl script is not required explicitly in Vivado project as a hook script because it's included by Vivado tools.
-But the design guideline and requirements remain the same.

-- Use `dynamic_postlink.tcl` as `platform.post_sys_link_tcl_hook` (not required since 2020.1 because it's a default action for v++ --link)
-- An AXI interrupt controller IP is required to collect kernel IRQ.
-Connect output of AXI Interrupt Controller to PS interrupt input port.
-- The input of AXI interrupt IP should follow these requirements so that
-  - hierarchy name: **interrupt_concat**
-  - Concat IP name: **xlconcat_interrupt_0**
-  - Concat inputs are driven by constant IP with name **xlconstant_gnd**
-  - Signal between **xlconcat_interrupt_0** and **xlconstant_gnd** should be named as **xlconcat_interrupt_0**
+To make this automation work properly, these rules needs to be applied.

+- Add one AXI Interrupt Controller to block diagram with name axi_intc_0.
+Leave all inputs float.
+Connect the IRQ signal to Processing System's IRQ input.
 - To let software can utilize these interrupts, device tree needs to updated to include zocl node.
 It's explained in [Software Components requirement chapter](#update-device-tree-for-zocl).